GTretiakov/memory_game_ms2/README.md

 ![responsive](assets/images/responsive.jpg)

 CSS code was checked with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.<br/>
-HTML code was checked with [HTML Validator](https://validator.w3.org/) and the only warning I’ve got was “Section lacks heading” which we can ignore as it’s not a significant detail and doesn’t affect our website in any way.
+HTML code was checked with [HTML Validator](https://validator.w3.org/) and no errors were found.<br/>
+JavaScript code was checked with [Syntax Validator](https://esprima.org/demo/validate.html) and it says "Code is syntactically valid."
+However I've also checked my JavaScript code with [BeautifyTools validator](http://beautifytools.com/javascript-validator.php) it showed me a large number of unsignificant mistakes such as missing or unnesessary simicolon.
+I may have to come back to my JavaScript code in the future and make it more beautiful and easy to read.